MaanDodiya/dota2-twitter-bot/readme.md

 # Dota2 Match Bot

-A simple python bot which tweets your recent matches (which have not been tweeted already) played on tweeter.
+A simple python bot which tweets your recent matches (which have not been tweeted already) played on Twitter.
 Data collected using [OpenDota Web API](https://docs.opendota.com/#), data scraped using [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) and [requests](https://pypi.org/project/requests/) library and tweeted using [Tweepy API](http://docs.tweepy.org/en/latest/).

+---

 ### Installation